nadiahpk/antarctic-treaty-system-investigation/docs/data_raw/readme.md

 | 25  | Draft Recommendation on Man's Impact on the Antarctic Environment (Code of Conduct) | Australia | Environment Working Group |
 | 26  | Draft Recommendation on Operation of the Antarctic Treaty System | Australia | Working Party on Items 10 and 11 |

-For WPs from the ATAAD that did not have a party author, I followed the convention set by the ATS database above and designated their author as the host-country of that meeting (`/data_raw/wps_missing_from_ats/`).
+For WPs I obtained from the ATAAD that did not have a party author, I followed the convention set by the ATS database above and designated their author as the host-country of that meeting (`/data_raw/wps_missing_from_ats/`).